bonacor/TFaaS-documentation/README.md

 ## TFaaS installation

-TFaaS needs to be installed.
+TFaaS will serve predictions for trained TF models via HTTPs.
+To operate it, you need to perform various steps.
+First one is that TFaaS needs to be installed.
 The code can be found [here](https://github.com/vkuznet/TFaaS).

 ## From Keras to Tensorflow